geeknik/my-awesome-stars/topics.md

 - [coderamp-labs/gitingest](https://github.com/coderamp-labs/gitingest) - Replace 'hub' with 'ingest' in any GitHub URL to get a prompt-friendly extract of a codebase
 - [callstackincubator/fabrice-ai](https://github.com/callstackincubator/fabrice-ai) - A lightweight, functional, and composable framework for building AI agents.
 No PhD required.
 - [thepersonalaicompany/amurex](https://github.com/thepersonalaicompany/amurex) - World's first AI meeting copilot → The Invisible Companion for Work + Life
 - [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
-Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.
+Steel Browser is a batteries-included browser sandbox that lets you automate the web without worrying about infrastructure.
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like C
 - [ant-design/x](https://github.com/ant-design/x) - Craft AI-driven interface effortlessly🤖
 - [GenseeAI/cognify](https://github.com/GenseeAI/cognify) - Multi-Faceted AI Agent and Workflow Autotuning.
 Automatically optimizes LangChain, LangGraph, DSPy programs for better quality, lower execution latency, and lower execution cost.
 Also has a simple age